 Recall, on July 19, Russian Minister of Agriculture Alexander Tkachev told President Vladimir Putin that harvest from the south of the country would significantly reduce prices.

 “This is a socially significant story, so it was not in vain that Tkachev said that prices were under control.
 Yes, there are delays in harvesting, but I do not think that prices will be allowed to rise even more, ”Bezhin added.

 He noted that the first sharp jump in the value of agricultural products occurred at weeks 15 and 16 - in mid-March, when last year’s seasonal stocks ran out.

 Meanwhile, the head of the Ministry of Agriculture has repeatedly mentioned the lack of vegetable storage capacities that could be filled in over-harvesting years.
 This would seriously affect future price retention.

-“Last year there was a lot of harvest, but literally there was nowhere to store it, much remained right in the ground.
-As a result, this year we experienced a second jump in prices by mid-June - rapid growth was 60% compared to the corresponding weeks of 2016, ”Bezhin said.
+“Last year there was a lot of harvest, but there was literally nowhere to store it, much remained right in the ground.
+As a result, this year we experienced a second jump in prices by mid-June - a rapid growth of 60% compared to the corresponding weeks of 2016, ”Bezhin said.

 In his opinion, the situation is now stabilizing.
 Rosstat data indicate that prices are still higher than last year, but their growth rate has slowed.